The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Heuristics for label imbalanced cases

-To check the effectiveness of the above heuristics, we show the relative generalization error in Figure \ref{fig: pseudo-label annealing} as in Figure \ref{fig: relative generalization error}.
+To check the effectiveness of the above heuristics, we numerically solve the self-consistent equations and investigate the generalization error.
+To include Heuristics \ref{heuristics: bias fixing}, we remove the equation \eqref{eq:rs-saddle-b} from the self-consistent equation, which corresponds to the saddle point condition with respect to the bias.
 Here, the loss function is the logistic loss $l(y,x)=-y\log x -(1-y)\log(1-x)$ and the nonlinear function of the model is the sigmoid function $\sigma(x)=1/(1+e^{-x})$.
-Here, $\Gamma$ is set to be zero (without PLS) for simplicity.
-The annealing parameter $a$ is optimized to minimize the generalization error in the last step of ST. It is clearly shown that the performance is significantly improved by using the heuristics.
+Also, $\Gamma$ is set to be zero (without PLS) since PLS did not make significant difference when $T\gg1$ and $\rho_U=1/2$ (see Figure \ref{fig: relative generalization error}).
+The annealing parameter $a$ is optimized to minimize the generalization error in the last step of ST.

+Figure \ref{fig: pseudo-label annealing} shows the relative generalization error as in Figure \ref{fig: relative generalization error}.
+It is clearly shown that the performance is significantly improved by using the heuristics.
 Indeed, it is shown that the generalization error obtained by ST with the heuristics is almost compatible with the supervised learning with true labels, even in the highly label imbalanced case $\rho=0.2$, demonstrating the effectiveness of the proposed heuristics.
 Without the heuristics, the $|1 - \epsilon_{\rm g}^{(T)}/\epsilon_{\rm g}^{\rm (ST)}|$ converges to a non-zero value even when almost label balanced case $\rho=0.495$ as shown in Figure \ref{fig: absolute deviation}.

 Figure \ref{fig: optimal values of a} shows the optimal values of the annealing parameter $a^\ast$ in \eqref{eq: annealing parameter}.
 As the total number of iterations $T$ increases, this parameter gradually decreases, indicating that the pseudo-label is slowly approaching hard labels when the total number of iterations $T$ is large.
 In such long iterations, the cost function \eqref{eq: update of ST} involving the pseudo-labels can be interpreted as playing the role of maintaining continuity with the previous step, rather than the intuitive role of fitting to a pseudo-{\it label} as already observed in subsection \ref{subsec: numerical inspection}.
 On the other hand, when the total number of iterations $T$ is small, its value is rather large, indicating ST fits the model to the almost hard labels.
 In such cases, the cost function \eqref{eq: update of ST} can be interpreted as playing the intuitive role of fitting the pseudo-{\it label}.
 These observations suggest that there is a crossover regarding the role of the pseudo-label as the total number of iterations changes.